-Because of the weight of this saguaro, the transport crew had to change trucks.
+This saguaro traveled about 40 miles, at 25 miles per hour, to reach its new home.
+Because of the weight of the cactus, the transport crew had to change trucks.
 They strapped and braced the cactus to the first truck bed so the arms wouldn't be damaged in transit.
 Unfortunately, the load was so heavy that it lifted the front two wheels off the ground.

 They then upgraded to a second truck that was a better match for the saguaro's weight.
 Once they were able to make the transfer and the cactus was safely secured, it was finally time for delivery.